TrantorHF/cc1541/README.md

 * Output file is not touched when no change is requested
 * Bugfix: Fixed crash on write protected output file
-* Bugfix: Spacing in directory printout was not correct when filesize is more than 999 blocks
+* Bugfix: Spacing in directory printout was not correct when file size is more than 999 blocks

 v3.2